-Site 44FX0373 is a precontact lithic scatter of unknown age documented by Mike Johnson in 1981, comprising a "thin surface scatter" of artifacts including 2 quartz flakes, 3 quartz shatter, and 2 quartzite flakes (Raszick and Bedell 2018 Draft: Appendix B).
-The site covers an area of 4.7 acres on a ridgetop.
+Site 44FX0373 is a precontact lithic scatter of unknown age documented by Mike Johnson in 1981, comprising a "thin surface scatter" of artifacts including 2 quartz flakes, 3 quartz shatter, and 2 quartzite flakes (Raszick and Bedell 2018: Appendix B).

-According to Raszick and Bedell (2018 Draft:42), who recently completed an overview study of the GWMP, "the site boundaries as currently established extend the site northward and downslope toward the bluff overlooking the Potomac River.
-However, a pedestrian survey of the ridge slope indicated that the soils were extremely degraded, and the northern end of the ridge was very narrow and rocky."
-The MLS Study is impacting the northwestern end of 44FX373.
-Phase I investigation at 44FX0373, consisting of five shovel tests and two radials recovered 11 artifacts, predominantly of quartz, all deriving from the Ap horizon (Raszick and Bedell (2018 Draft:42).
+According to Raszick and Bedell (2018:42), who recently completed an overview study of the GWM f 44FX373.
+Phase I investigation at 44FX0373, consisting of five shovel tests and two radials recovered 11 artifacts, predominantly of quartz, all deriving from the Ap horizon (Raszick and Bedell 2018:42).
+Site 44FX0373 lies within the LOD for the Preferred Alternative.